JosephIsaacTurner/cellular_neuroscience/1_The_Neuron/Chapter_4/4_chapter_notes.md

 **7. Predicting ion flow for different membrane potentials:**
 - Inward currents make Vm more positive
 - Outward currents make Vm more negative
 - More positive than +61.5 mV: Na+ flows out of cell (outward current), because it wants to bring the Vm lower to reach ENa.
-K+ and Cl- flow into cell, because they want to lower Vm to reach EK and ECl.
+K+ flows out and Cl- flows into cell, because they want to lower Vm to reach EK and ECl.
 - Between +61.5 mV and - 65 mV: Na+ will flow in (inward current) because it wants to make Vm more positive.
-K+ and Cl- will flow in (outward current) because they want to make Vm more negative.
+K+ will flow out and Cl- will flow in (outward current) because they want to make Vm more negative.
 - Between -65 mV and -80 mV: Na+ will flow in, K+ will flow out, and Cl- will flow out (inward current).
 - More negative than -80 mV: Na+ will flow in, K+ will flow in, and Cl- will flow out (inward current).